marchfederico/ciscospark-websocket-events/README.md

 Cisco Spark Websocket Events
 ===========================================

-[ciscospark-websocket-events](https://github.com/marchfederico/ciscospark-websocket-events) This module provides a simple way to get events through Cisco Spark's native websocket.
-This module is useful when deploying a Cisco Spark BOT behind a firewall with no way to get the traditional inbound webhooks back to the BOT.
+Provides a simple way to get events through Cisco Spark's native websocket.

+This module is useful when deploying a Cisco park BOT behind a firewall with no way to get the traditional inbound webhooks back to the bot.

 ## Installation

 `npm install ciscospark-websocket-events`

 ## Usage